flochaz/the-price/README.md

 ### Acceptance Tests

 WORK IN PROGRESS : Leveraging the hack proposed by Sam Machin (https://github.com/sammachin/AlexaPi) I am developing a Lib for Robot Framework to automate Acceptance tests

+### Backlog
+* implement capability to ask a search on a specific search engine (supported only through command line today)
+* implement capability to ask for the search engine complete item description
+* implement capability to ask and store response regarding the accuracy of the answer ("Does the answer sounds correct ?")
+* Normalize returned price format
+* Add acceptance tests

 ### Contribution